 - Try charging with and without any Apple Watch case, to check if it's your casing that is causing the issue.

 - Since watchOS 8.3, there have been a number of complaints about third-party chargers not functioning as expected.
-Please download the watchOS 8.4 update to see if this resolves the issue.
+Please download the newest watchOS to see if this resolves the issue.
 For more details, please refer to this article.

 If you are still experiencing issues, please keep reading.